Full range water purification with the goal to supply drinking water.

 - Coagulation with Ferilec produced in situ, The iron oxi-hydroxide is produced in the FERILEC unit via electrolysis of metal iron and bleach produced in-situ.
 The iron oxi-hydroxide (Ferilec) is used as a coagulant for the removal of the MES in the effluent and also a part of the phosphate present in the water.
 During the coagulation phase, metal salts such as As, Zn and Al are removed.
 A decantation unit recovers the sludges produced.

 - Biofiltration, the biofiltration comprises an aerobic filter filled with bacteria followed by an anaerobic one.
 In the aerobic filter, air is injected in the effluent and nitrification occurs: the ammonium is transformed into nitrite and nitrate.
 In the anaerobic filters, denitrification occurs: nitrites and nitrates are transformed into N2.
 During this bactériological process, organic compouds are degraded and Carbon is removed.

 - Disinfection with hypochlorite produced in-situ, the aim of this operation is to remove any bacteria and viruses, this process is called shock-chloration.
 The manganese and cyanides are also removed.

-- Sand filtration, any big particles such as Iron oxides remaining in the effluent are removed in the bed of the activated glass filter.
+- Activated Media Filtration (AMF), any big particles such as Iron oxides remaining in the effluent are removed in the bed of the activated glass filter.

-- Activated carbon filtration, the remaining chloramines which heve been formed during the disinfection, as well as any chlorines and hypochlorites, are removed by the AC-filter.
+- Activated Carbon Filtration, the remaining chloramines which may have been formed during the shock-chloration step as well as any chlorine and hypochlorite, are removed by the AC-filter.
 Micropollutants such as medical compounds, phenols and HPA are also retained.
-This step also removes the causes of color, taste and odor from the water.
+This step improves color, taste and odor of the water.

 - Microfiltration removes part of the resistant bacteria and colloides fixed on fine particles, as well as carbon particles from the AC-filter.